TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-connectivity-howto-apollo.md

    - If you get any unexpected connectivity errors from Activity, see [Activity troubleshooting guidance](https://docs.microsoft.com/azure/data-factory/data-factory-troubleshoot-guide)

-   - If you get any unexpected connectivity errors from connectors, see [connector troubleshooting guide]( https://docs.microsoft.com/azure/data-factory/connector-troubleshoot-guide)
+   - If you get any unexpected connectivity errors from connectors, see [connector troubleshooting guide](https://docs.microsoft.com/azure/data-factory/connector-troubleshoot-guide)

-   - If you get any unexpected connectivity errors from Managed VNet and private links, see [security and access control troubleshoot guide](https://docs.microsoft.com/azure/data-factory/security-and-access-control-troubleshoot-guide)
+   - If you get any unexpected connectivity errors from Managed VNet and private links, see [security and access control troubleshooting guide](https://docs.microsoft.com/azure/data-factory/security-and-access-control-troubleshoot-guide)

    - If you get any unexpected connectivity errors from Self-Hosted IR, see [self-hosted Integration runtime troubleshooting guide](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-troubleshoot-guide)